 [Various locations, mostly Louisiana.
-November 1861 - November 1862]. pp. Contemporary sheep, later leatherette backstrip, titles stamped in dark brown on front board, reading, "GUARD BOOK D. CO.
-12th REG.
+November 1861 - November 1862]. pp. Contemporary sheep, later leatherette backstrip, title stamped in dark brown on front board, reading, "GUARD BOOK D. CO.
+12TH.
+REG.
 MAINE."
 Some edge wear, mild chipping, and light scuffing to boards.
-Front hinge detached, spine cracked, occasional thumb-soiling to text.
+Front hinge detached, spine cracked.
+Occasional thumb-soiling to text.
 Still, very good.
 Item #WRCAM55597

 A manuscript record book documenting an entire year of guard duty worked by various members of Company D, 12th Maine Infantry Regiment Volunteers during the early part of the Civil War.
 The majority of time recorded in this book emanates from Louisiana, while the 12th Maine Regiment was attached to Butler's Expeditionary Corps from January to March, 1862.
 On their way to Louisiana the regiment travelled on the Steamship Constitution to Ship Island, Mississippi, serving there until May 4, 1862.
 The Regiment then traveled to New Orleans for guard duty at the U.S. Mint until October 1862.
 While in New Orleans the Regiment took part in the expedition to Pass Manchaca from June 16 to 20 and the expedition to Ponchatoula from September 13 to 18.
 In October the Regiment moved slightly north to Camp Parapet in Shrewsbury, Louisiana and served there until November 19, 1862; the record book ends here.